AxdeKlerk/BotB-25/README.md

 - *Google Fonts* - for typology
 - *Google Images* - for the how modal
 - *Coolors.co* - for the colour picker
+- *Adobe Express* - used for the images in both the thank you and 404 pages
 - *W3schools* - a constant source of reference for all html, CSS and BootStrap explanations
 - *BootStrap Docs* - for reference to all BootStrap syntax
 - *Pexels* - for the hero image